inlets/docs.inlets.dev/docs/uplink/ingress-for-tunnels.md

     Note that both the certificates and issuer are created in the `istio-system` namespace.

-3. Configure the ingress gateway for both tunnels.
+3. Configure the Ingress Gateway for both tunnels.
 In this case we create a single resource for both hosts but you could also split the configuration into multiple Gateway resources.

     ```yaml
-    apiVersion: networking.istio.io/v1alpha3
+    apiVersion: networking.istio.io/v1
     kind: Gateway
     metadata:
       name: tunnel-gateway